 Turning Point provides fee for service and funded training programs to AOD workers and the broader health and welfare workforce across an extensive range of areas.
-Fee for service training includes:
+Professional development training includes:

-Please contact Dr Naomi Crafti at NaomiC@turningpoint.org.au for more information about any of Turning Point’s professional development programs.
+Please contact Workforce Development via [email protected] for information about Turning Point’s training.

-The Change Agent Network (CAN) is a leadership development and mentoring project that unites existing and emerging leaders within the Victorian AOD sector.
+The Collaborative AOD leadership Network (CAN) is a leadership development and mentoring project that unites existing and emerging leaders within the Victorian AOD sector.
 Turning Point was instrumental in its establishment in 2014 and has oversight of its annual activity.

 Please contact Rebekah Couldrey on [email protected].